 Strategic dependence on vendors:

-Relying heavily on third-party AI platforms can create lock-in, limit flexibility, and raise concerns over data privacy, compliance, and control.
+Relying heavily on off-the-shelf AI solutions vs custom AI solution can create lock-in, limit flexibility, and raise concerns over data privacy, compliance, and control.

 How Idea Maker Agency Delivers AI Solutions